Assignment #9 (demo). Time series analysis. Solution#

 (383, 7)

-We will train at first 5 months and predict the number of trips for June.
+We will train on the first 5 months and predict the number of trips for June.

 df.date = pd.to_datetime(df.date)